fgl82/simplemenu/README.md

 Simple launcher for the new bittboy.

 Controls:
+- DPad: scroll games and pages.

-- B: previous section
+- B: previous section.
-- A: launch game
+- A: launch game.
-- TA: next section
+- TA: next section.
-- TB: overclocking, underclocking, normal (cyclic)
+- TB: overclocking, underclocking, normal (cyclic).
-- R: go into or exit the favorites screen
+- R: go into or exit the favorites screen.
-- Start outside favorites: adds a game to favorites
+- Start outside favorites: adds a game to favorites.
-- Start in favorites: removes the game from favorites
+- Start in favorites: removes the game from favorites.
-- Start + Select: shut down
+- Start + Select: shut down.

 Notes: